IBM storage: Other flash storage capabilities

 High IOPS PCIe Adapters – PCIe card adapters for former IBM System x servers, offering capacities up to 2.4 TB.
 Moved to Lenovo.

-HDD/SSD storage - For entry and midrange workloads
+HDD/SSD storage For entry and midrange workloads

 IBM XIV

 The IBM XIV Storage System was configured as cabinet-size solution and designed to work well in cloud and virtualized environments.
 The last XIV Gen3 model offers 2, 3, 4 or 6 TB drives, providing up to 485 TB of usable capacity per rack.
 SSD caching (available as an option) adds up to 12 TB of management-free high-performance data caching capability to the entire array.
-The system can also connect to external storage via Fibre Channel (8Gbit/s) and iSCSi (1 or 10 Gbit/s).
+The system can also connect to external storage via Fibre Channel (8 Gbit/s) and iSCSi (1 or 10 Gbit/s).
 The XIV line was replaced by IBM FlashSystem line.

 IBM Storwize family

 The Storwize family of storage controllers shares the software with the IBM SAN Volume Controller and offers the same functionality with few exceptions.
 Storwize systems are capable of external virtualization, and oriented for technology migration and investment protection for aging systems.
 Storwize advanced caching, free-of-charge Easy Tier (automatic data placement) and automatic hotspot elimination help infuse a second life to previous-generation storage systems.
 Modern virtualization functions like inline real-time compression for data on external systems can help delay capacity repurchase for several years.